LZ4 (compression algorithm)

-LZ4 is a lossless data compression algorithm that is focused on compression and decompression speed.
+LZ4 is a lossless data compression algorithm optimized for fast compression and decompression.
 It belongs to the LZ77 family of byte-oriented compression schemes.

 Features

-The LZ4 algorithm aims to provide a good trade-off between speed and compression ratio.
+The LZ4 algorithm provides a good trade-off between speed and compression ratio.
 Typically, it has a smaller (i.e., worse) compression ratio than the similar LZO algorithm, which in turn is worse than algorithms like DEFLATE.
 However, LZ4 compression speed is similar to LZO and several times faster than DEFLATE, while decompression speed is significantly faster than LZO.

 Design

-LZ4 only uses a dictionary-matching stage (LZ77), and unlike other common compression algorithms does not combine it with an entropy coding stage (e.g. Huffman coding in DEFLATE).
+LZ4 only uses a dictionary-matching stage (LZ77) and, unlike other common compression algorithms, does not combine it with an entropy coding stage (e.g. Huffman coding in DEFLATE).

 The LZ4 algorithm represents the data as a series of sequences.
 Each sequence begins with a one-byte token that is broken into two 4-bit fields.
 The first field represents the number of literal bytes that are to be copied to the output.
 The second field represents the number of bytes to copy from the already decoded output buffer (with 0 representing the minimum match length of 4 bytes).
 A value of 15 in either of the bitfields indicates that the length is larger and there is an extra byte of data that is to be added to the length.
 A value of 255 in these extra bytes indicates that yet another byte is to be added.
-Hence arbitrary lengths are represented by a series of extra bytes containing the value 255.
+Hence, arbitrary lengths are represented by a series of extra bytes containing the value 255.
 The string of literals comes after the token and any extra bytes needed to indicate string length.
 This is followed by an offset that indicates how far back in the output buffer to begin copying.
 The extra bytes (if any) of the match-length come at the end of the sequence.

 Compression can be carried out in a stream or in blocks.
 Higher compression ratios can be achieved by investing more effort in finding the best matches.
 This results in both a smaller output and faster decompression.

 LZ4 has two frame formats.
 The legacy format was very restrictive and relied on an external end-of-file signal, which proved to be a problem in Linux initramfs requiring a workaround to handle zero-padding.
 The new format is a lot more flexible and has its own end-of-frame marker.
 It resembles the Zstd frame format in design.